What Is NVIDIA Reflex And Should You Use It?

 What exactly is Nvidia Reflex and should you even use it?
 Which GPUs and games support Nvidia Reflex?
 Here is the ultimate guide.

-In the past several years, competitive multiplayer gaming has become more widespread than ever.
+In the past several years, competitive multiplayer gaming has become more prevalent than ever.
 Video games such as CS: GO, DOTA 2, Valorant, Apex Legends, Call of Duty: Warzone, and many other titles can have millions of players every month.

-NVIDIA Reflex is a novel feature that was introduced with the RTX 3000 series GPUs that reduces system latency as much as possible in video games.
+NVIDIA Reflex is a distinctive feature that was introduced with the RTX 3000 series GPUs that reduces system latency as much as possible in video games.
 This reduction in latency is crucial, especially for the most competitive and professional gamers.

 Table of ContentsShow